-- ➤ For VGM submitted electronically: As a general practice, when the receiving cutoff time is determined to be at the close of the business day, VGM Cutoff will be at noon of that day.
-Regardless of the receiving cutoff time, Carrier will advise the Shipper of VGM Cutoff at time of booking. - ➤ For VGM submitted through alternative methods, VGM Cutoff will be determined by the Ocean Carrier, but will typically be earlier than for electronic submissions to allow time for processing - Similar to the concept of "No Docs/No Load" that is already in place, if the Ocean Carrier does not receive VGM prior to the VGM Cutoff time, the container cannot be loaded aboard the vessel.
+- For VGM submitted electronically under Methods 1 and 2: As a general practice, when the receiving cutoff time is determined to be at the close of the business day, VGM Cutoff will be at noon of that day.
+Regardless of the receiving cutoff time, Carrier will advise the Shipper of VGM Cutoff at time of booking. - For VGM submitted through alternative methods, VGM Cutoff will be determined by the Ocean Carrier, but will typically be earlier than for electronic submissions to allow time for processing. - VGM obtained through on-terminal weighing will be provided directly to the Vessel Operator and should be available shortly after the container arrives at the terminal.
+As long as the container arrives by the receiving cutoff time, VGM will have been timely provided. - Similar to the concept of "No Docs/No Load" that is already in place, if the Ocean Carrier does not receive VGM prior to the VGM Cutoff time, the container cannot be loaded aboard the vessel.
 Instead, it will be sidelined until the next available sailing by which time the Shipper must have made arrangements for the provision of VGM.
 The treatment of any costs or other circumstances arising out of a Shipper's failure to timely provide VGM will be a matter for individual Ocean Carriers to determine in accordance with their applicable tariffs and service contracts.

-Once the Ocean Carrier receives the VGM, the Shipper's responsibilities are complete.
+Once the Ocean Carrier receives the VGM, either directly from the Shipper (under Methods 1 or 2) or from the Marine Terminal Operator (under the Terminal Weighing Approach), the Shipper's responsibilities are complete.